 Regional Market Overview

-King County's median home price reached approximately $850,000 in early 2026, reflecting year-over-year appreciation of roughly 4.5 percent.
-Pierce County continues to offer more accessible entry points, with median prices near $540,000—a figure that has attracted first-time buyers priced out of Seattle proper.
-Snohomish County sits between the two at around $680,000, buoyed by demand from workers commuting to Everett-based aerospace employers and Eastside tech campuses.
+King County's median home price reached about $850,000 in early 2026, up roughly 4.5 percent year over year.
+Pierce County remains more accessible, with median prices near $540,000, which has drawn first-time buyers priced out of Seattle.
+Snohomish County sits between the two at around $680,000, supported by demand from workers commuting to Everett-based aerospace employers and Eastside tech campuses.

-Inventory remains below the six-month supply that economists consider a balanced market.
+Inventory remains below the six-month supply economists consider balanced.
 As of Q1 2026, King County holds roughly 1.8 months of supply, Pierce County about 2.3 months, and Snohomish County around 2.1 months.
-These figures mean sellers still enjoy leverage, though the frenzy of 2021–2022 has subsided into a more measured pace.
+Sellers still have leverage, though the frenzy of 2021 and 2022 has settled into a steadier pace.

 Interest Rate Impact

-The Federal Reserve's monetary policy continues to influence affordability.
-After peaking above 7.5 percent in late 2023, 30-year fixed mortgage rates have gradually declined and currently hover near 6.2 percent.
-This reduction has improved purchasing power meaningfully—a buyer who could afford a $700,000 home at 7.5 percent can now qualify for roughly $780,000 at 6.2 percent, assuming the same monthly payment.
+The Federal Reserve's policy continues to drive affordability.
+After peaking above 7.5 percent in late 2023, 30-year fixed mortgage rates have gradually declined and now sit near 6.2 percent.
+That drop matters: a buyer who could afford a $700,000 home at 7.5 percent can qualify for roughly $780,000 at 6.2 percent on the same monthly payment.

-However, the "lock-in effect" persists.
-Many existing homeowners who secured sub-4 percent rates during the pandemic are reluctant to sell, constraining supply.
-Economists at the University of Washington's Runstad Department of Real Estate estimate that this effect has withheld roughly 15 percent of potential listings statewide.
+The "lock-in effect" works against supply.
+Many homeowners who secured sub-4 percent rates during the pandemic are reluctant to sell.
+Economists at the University of Washington's Runstad Department of Real Estate estimate this effect has withheld roughly 15 percent of potential listings statewide.

 Neighborhood Price Trends